Raymi306/personal-site/content/about.md

 [zola](https://www.getzola.org/) and rsync are used for content management / site generation and deployment respectively.

-The tutorial features dead link detection and full unittests on all code samples.
+The tutorial features full unittests on all code samples.
 No more tutorials with code samples that don't do what they say on the box!
 In theory, anyway...
-It uses python-markdown, jinja2, and bespoke code to accomplish this.
 The [python tutorial github](https://github.com/Raymi306/python-tutorial) can be found here.

 Feel free to look at this site's [github page](https://github.com/Raymi306/personal-site) for more information.
-If you encounter any issues on an up-to-date browser, have any questions or suggestions, please contact me at [raymi306@gmail.com](mailto:raymi306@gmail.com).
+If you encounter any issues on an up-to-date browser or have any questions or suggestions, please contact me at [raymi306@gmail.com](mailto:raymi306@gmail.com).